Interesting books and movies

 The Nine Billion Names of God by Arthur C. Clarke.
 Collection of classic sci-fi short stories.
 Make sure to read the title story and The Star.
 The cult film 2001: A Space Odyssey was based on the story The Sentinel.

 The Once and Future King by T.H.
 White.
-A humorous take on the King Arthur legend.
+A humorous (but very long) retelling of the King Arthur legend.
+The basis for the Disney movie The Sword in the Stone.

 * One Flew Over the Cuckoo's Nest by Ken Kesey.
 Who is mentally ill and who is sane in this crazy world?